MenAllen/PhilippeJoubard_P12_032022/README.md

 to run the frontend.
 A message will warn you that port 3000 is already in use and asks if you want to use another one.
 Then type the key 'y' to accept.
 A browser window then opens so that you can access the app

 ## JS Doc
-Once the frontend is installed, jsdoc can be generated:
-### `npm run jsdoc`
-will generate the files in jsdoc directory
-### use index.html
-It will display the result
+JSDoc is available in jsdoc directory.
+Launch index.html (located in jsdoc directory) to vizualize the code documentation.

 ## MOCK / API Configuration switch
 A boolean named 'MOCKED_DATA' is defined in /src/utils/api.jsx.
 If set to true, mocked data is chosen, if set to false, API data is chosen.
-Note the current value is displayed in Home page.
+Note the current value is displayed in Home page, bottom right of screen.